The Pendle Witches - A Guide for Kids

 When was Witch Hunting Popular?
 And why?

 Witchcraft was made illegal in England in 1563.
 English people at this time were very religious and felt that witches were anti-Christian.
-Not only did people believe that witches were real, they were also very scared of them!
+Not only did people believe that witches were real but they were also very scared of them!

 For the next three centuries, the people of England held witch trials to try to rid their towns and villages of people they felt were working for the devil.
 Historians believe that somewhere between 500 and 1000 people were executed after being found guilty of witchcraft in England during this time.